Mabel Killam Day: Art career

 Mabel Killam Day's first exhibition of her work occurred in New York in 1909, and her first solo exhibition was in 1923 at the Carnegie Institute of Pittsburgh.
-Mabel Killam Day also exhibited at the Associated Artists of Pittsburgh Annual Exhibition from 1912-1914, the Carnegie Institute's International Exhibition of Painting from 1913-1914, and the First Annual Experimentalist Salon in 1913.
+Mabel Killam Day also exhibited at the Associated Artists of Pittsburgh Annual Exhibition from 1912 to 1914, the Carnegie Institute's International Exhibition of Painting from 1913-1914, and the First Annual Experimentalist Salon in 1913.
 She displayed work at the 1920, 1923, and 1926 Carnegie Institute International Exhibitions of Painting; the 1922, 1926, and 1927 Annual Exhibitions of the Associated Artists of Pittsburgh; and the 118th Annual Exhibition of the Pennsylvania Academy of Fine Arts in 1923.
 She had another solo exhibition of her work in Schenectady at the College Women's Club in 1929.
 In Yarmouth, Mabel continued to exhibit her work with the Nova Scotia Society of Artists and the Maritime Art Association.
 Posthumously, she was honoured with a solo exhibition in 1996 by the Acadia University Art Gallery and the Dalhousie University Art Gallery.

 Her work is included in the collections of the National Gallery of Canada, the Dalhousie Arts Centre, the Acadia University Art Gallery, the Art Gallery of Nova Scotia, the Nova Scotia Museum, and the Owens Art Gallery.

 Death

-Mabel Killam Day died on August 26, 1960 in her hometown of Yarmouth, Nova Scotia.
+Mabel Killam Day died on August 26, 1960, in her hometown of Yarmouth, Nova Scotia.